Trade Bitcoin Trading

 The above example is the perfect setup where the price retraces immediately after touching the 38.2 % Fib retracement level.

-This Fibonacci retracement zone provided a lot of resistance for the market price pull-back: this was the best place for a BTC/USD Crypto trader to place a sell limit order as the market quickly headed down after hitting this 38.2 % Fib retracement level.
+This Fib retracement zone provided a lot of resistance for the market price pull-back: this was the best place for a BTC/USD Crypto trader to place a sell limit order as the market quickly headed downwards after hitting this 38.2 % Fib retracement level.
 For this trade a trader would have put their stop loss order at the 61.8 % Fib retracement level.

 Bitcoin Broker